 A Gripping Thriller

-I found David Fisher’s The Final Curtain to be a mesmerizing read.
+I found The Wayward Wife to be a mesmerizing read.
 The story of a middle-aged woman, experiencing what seems to be at first an ordinary mid-life crisis, soon escalates into sex, murder, mayhem and madness.
 The characters, especially the protagonist, Margot, are complex and believable.
 The setting is in post-apartheid South Africa and the infusion of different cultural elements enhances the story and draws the reader in.
 The plot moves along effortlessly and it is a book that is difficult to put down.

 By J.M.
 Northup

 This was an interesting book to read.
 It was a refreshing story line with realism, romance, and a glimpse into the human psyche of the melancholy of ageing.
 I look forward to more of this author’s work!